 Video of the Day

-Two Ways to Carve Your Chest
+1. Carve Your Chest

-Although the bench press is not something you should perform on the Smith, you can do a more advanced move on the machine that will strengthen your chest even faster: the bench press throw.
+Although the bench press isn't something you should perform on the Smith, you can do a more advanced move on the machine that will strengthen your chest even faster: the bench press throw.

-If this applies to you, try utilizing the Smith instead.
+If this applies to you, try using the Smith instead.
 Place the bar at an incline to train with your hands on the bar, maintaining a straight body line from head to heels during the push-up motion.
 "As you get better at that incline," Frisch says, "move it down and down and down, until you can do [the push-ups] on the floor."

 Most exercisers don't move laterally once they've left organized athletics, which is rough on our hips, says Frisch.
 Without this side-to-side movement, our hips and groins tighten, which can cause back and hip pain, and we lose single-leg strength, which can make us prone to injury.

 Stand up on the other side by bringing your right leg to meet your left leg.
 Repeat in the other direction.
 Continue in this way until you've passed under the bar 10 times in each direction.

-Use the Bar as an Obstacle for All-Over Conditioning
+4. Use the Bar for All-Over Conditioning

-"Set the bar about 2 1/2 feet off the ground, then step over it," he said.
+"Set the bar about 2 1/2 feet off the ground, then step over it," he says.
 "After that, hit the deck and bear crawl backwards underneath the bar."
 The bear crawl will get your heart racing and help with push-ups, burpees and other on-the-floor moves.

-Meacham also uses the bar-as-obstacle to test dive bomber pushups, a variation that increases flexibility in the hamstrings and core while strengthening vertical push.
+Meacham also uses the bar-as-obstacle to test dive bomber push-ups, a variation that increases flexibility in the hamstrings and core while strengthening vertical push.

-To perform this exercise, begin in a normal pushup position.
+To perform this exercise, begin in a normal push-up position.
 Move your hands closer to your feet so that your hips push up and your body forms an inverted "V" shape.
 From this position, lower your shoulders and head and move your chest forward as if you were trying to slide your head and chest under a tripwire.

 Then lower your hips and raise your chest so your arms are straight and you feel a stretch in your abs.
 Reverse the move to return to start.
 Once you're good at the move, set the bar just in front of your head at the start position, Meacham says, and aim to lower the bar over time.

-Rip Your Core With These Moves
+5. Rip Your Core With These Moves

-And Meacham suggests another option: performing an upside-down version of the T pushup.
+And Meacham suggests another option: performing an upside-down version of the T push-up.
 With the bar in a high position, assume the start position for an inverted row.
 Release one hand and rotate your body down so your arms form a straight line and your body forms a "T" shape.
 Pull with your hanging arm and rotate back to start.
 Then repeat on the other side.

-Get a Stronger Squat on the Smith -- Without Squatting
+6. Get a Stronger Squat

 Isometric moves like the plank train your body without moving a muscle and are great for more than your core.
 Just try holding a body-weight squat in the bottom position for more than a few seconds, and you'll feel the burn.